Mubo8888/azure-hf/27-Input-Variables-Validation-Rules/README.md

 # Observation
 1. When `resoure_group_location = "westinida"`, terraform plan should pass
 2. When `resoure_group_location = "southindia"`, terraform plan should pass
-3. When `resoure_group_location = "eastus2"`, terraform plan should fail with error message as validation rule failed.
+3. When `resoure_group_location = "westeurope"`, terraform plan should fail with error message as validation rule failed.
 ```

 ## Step-11: Clean-Up